apache/openwhisk/docs/actions-swift.md

 - Watson Developer Cloud SDK version 0.16.0, https://github.com/watson-developer-cloud/swift-sdk

 ### Swift 4
-Swift 4 actions are executed using Swift 4.1  `--kind swift:4.1`.
+Swift 4 actions can be executed using Swift 4.1 or 4.2 using `--kind swift:4.1` or `--kind swift:4.2` respectively.
-The default `--kind swift:default` is Swift 4.1.
+The default `--kind swift:default` is Swift 4.2.

-Swift 4.1 action runtime doesn't embed any packages, follow the instructions for [packaged swift actions](./actions.md#packaging-an-action-as-a-swift-executable) to include dependencies using a Package.swift.
+Swift 4.x action runtimes don't embed any packages, follow the instructions for [packaged swift actions](./actions.md#packaging-an-action-as-a-swift-executable) to include dependencies using a Package.swift.